der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroupBuilder](./AdGroupBuilder)|An ad group builder with the customer parameters applied.
+[AdGroupBuilder](./AdGroupBuilder)|Ad group builder with the customer parameters applied.

 ## <a name="withname~string-name~"></a>withName(String name)
 Sets the name of this ad group.